-- Click on the “Update” button next to the application with which you are getting this error.
+- Click on the “Update” button next to the application with which you are experiencing this error.

 - Wait for the update to be completed and check to see if the issue persists.

-- Unlock your phone, drag down the notifications panel and click on the “Settings” cog.
+- Unlock your phone, pull down the notifications panel, and tap the “Settings” cog.

-- In settings, scroll through the options and then click on the “Accounts” option.
+- In the settings, scroll through the options and then click on the “Accounts” option.

-- Click on “Google” and remove all accounts signed into the mobile phone.
+- Click on “Google” and remove all accounts signed in on the mobile phone.

 - After this, navigate back to the main settings and click on the “Applications” option.

-- Click on “Apps” and then click on the “Three Dots” on the top right side.
+- Click on “Apps,” and then click on the “Three Dots” in the top right corner.

-- Select “Show System Apps” from the list to enlist all the installed applications.
+- Select ‘Show System Apps‘ from the list to display all the installed applications.

-- Click on the “Google Play Store” option and click on the “Storage” option.
+- Click on the “Google Play Store” option, and then click on the “Storage” option.

 - Click on the “Clear Cache” button and then select the “Clear Data” button.

-- Click on this “apk” on your mobile and install it on your mobile after allowing it to be installed.
+- Click on this “apk” file on your mobile and install it after allowing the installation.

-In some situations, the Google Services Framework service might be interfering with some system functions due to which this error is being triggered on your mobile phone.
-Therefore, in this step, we will be stopping this service from running in the background which should get rid of this error completely.
-In order to do this:
+In some situations, the Google Services Framework service might interfere with certain system functions, triggering this error on your mobile phone.
+Therefore, in this step, we will stop this service from running in the background, which should eliminate the error completely.
+To do this:

-- Drag down the notifications panel and click on the “Settings” cog.
+- Drag down the notification panel and click on the “Settings” cog.

-- In the settings, click on the “Applications” button then click on the “App” option.
+- In the settings, click on the “Applications” button, and then click on the “App” option.

 - In the system applications, scroll through and click on the “Google Services Framework” option.